patrickfox/a11ykit/README.md

 ```

 ### Params
-- ```@place_focus_before: boolean```  if true, focus is placed on a temporary span tag inserted before the specified element
+- ```@place_focus_before: boolean(default: false)```  if true, focus is placed on a temporary span tag inserted before the specified element.
+By default, focus is placed on the specified element itself.

 ###How It Works
-This method enables .focus() to be fired on elements that do not natively support .focus().
+This method allows focus of elements that do not natively support .focus().
 This is accomplished via the addition of tabindex="-1" to the supplied target and allows it to temporarily receive focus.
 Once the element is blurred, everything is cleaned up and returned to its original state.

+###Behavior
+When focus is placed on a container, screen readers may either 1) read the contents of the container or 2) read any associated label(e.g. aria-label, aria-labelledby) on the element.

 ## Announce - Say anything